Paul-St-Young/harvest_qmcpack/README.md

 * rebuild_wf: Rerun QMCPACK on optimized wavefunctions, e.g. `rebuild_wf opt.xml`

 ## Description
 This module is intended to speed up on-the-fly setup, run, and analysis of QMCPACK calculations.
-The module should be used as a collection of glorified bash commands, which are usable in Python.
+The module should be used as a collection of python equivalents of bash commands.
 This module is NOT intended to be a full-fledged workflow tool.
 Please refer to [nexus][nexus] for complete workflow magnagement.

 ## Development Guidelines
 >sown the seeds, inspect the crop;
->crossbreed to improve, transplant to adapt;
+crossbreed to improve, transplant to adapt;
->reel them in, sieve for good, and refine for the best.
+reel them in, sieve for good, and refine for the best.
->-- qharv maxim
+-- qharv maxim

 ### Laws of Programming (fully plagiarized from Asimov)
 1. A program may not produce wrong results or, through inaction, allow a user to produce wrong results.